MenaraSolutions/geographer/README.md

 | Chinese Mandarin | ✓            | ✓         | ✓           | [geographer-zh](https://github.com/MenaraSolutions/geographer-zh) |

 English texts are included in the data package and are used as default metadata.

-## Subdivisions

-Subdivision data is kept in a separate repo - [geographer-data](https://github.com/MenaraSolutions/geographer-data) so that it may be reused by different language SDKs.
-Geographer is 100% compliant with current ISO 3166-1 and ISO 3166-2 codes.

 ## Vision